Average-Case Reductions for $k$-XOR and Tensor PCA: Main Results

 where $x\in \Z_q^n$ is the secret, $\alpha = \set{i_{1},\dots,i_{k}}$ is a uniformly random index set, $e \sim \chi \in \Z_q$ is i.i.d. noise, and the coefficients $a_{s} \sim_{\mathrm{i.i.d.}} \unif\paren{\Z_q\setminus 0 }$.

-\begin{theorem}[Reductions for $\klwe$; Informal] Let $\set{\chi_\theta}_{\theta\in \Theta}$ be a \emph{combination-stable} noise family\footnote{Informally, the distribution of a difference of random variables remains in the family, see Def.~\ref{def:resolution_stable}.}.
-Then, for a wide range of parameters, there is an average-case reduction for both detection and recovery
+\begin{theorem}[Reductions for $\klwe$; Informal] Let $\set{\chi_\theta}_{\theta\in \Theta}$ be a \emph{resolution-stable} noise family.\footnote{Informally, the distribution of a difference of random variables remains in the family, see Def.~\ref{def:resolution_stable}.} For a wide range of parameters, there is an average-case reduction for both detection and recovery

 for $n' = n(1-o(1))$ and $(k', m', \theta') = f(k, m, \theta)$ for explicit parameter maps $f$ stated in \autoref{subsec:resolution_lwe}.
 The secret in the output instance is the restriction $x' = x_{\sqb{1:n'}}$.